 Before going too far in the organisation of a sabbatical it is necessary to seek the permission of your Unit head and, where relevant, other departmental leaders.
 As a general rule, you will need to be relieved of a number of responsibilities and duties in order to go on a sabbatical (that is teaching, working on committees, and such) and this needs to be discussed with those who will be most affected by your absence (that is course leaders, committee chairs, group members and such).

 Choose the location of your sabbatical and organise the necessary infrastructure

 This is usually a decision based on academic and family considerations.
-You will need to have a sabbatical host at the receiving institution that can provide the basic infrastructure for your stay (e.g. office, internet, access card etc.) as well as the desired intellectual environment.
+You will need to have a sabbatical host at the receiving institution that can provide the basic infrastructure for your stay (like office, internet, access card, and such) as well as the desired intellectual environment.
 Then there is the question of adequate housing and, if necessary, schools.
 The receiving host will often have good advice regarding the latter questions.
 Regarding schools, it will also be necessary to obtain the permission of your child’s school in Sweden before embarking on a longer leave of absence.

 If your sabbatical abroad is longer than 6 months, draw up a URA contract with the university